A Botany graduate, Nithya Venkat enjoys researching and writing about topics that interest her.

 Myopia or Shortsight

 A person affected by myopia or short sight can see objects near clearly than objects far away from the eye.

-When a person has short sight, the eyeball changes shape, and it becomes egg-shaped and elongated.
-Due to this change in shape, the rays of light entering the eye do not fall on the retina; instead, the light rays are focused in front of the retina that causes blurry vision.
+When a person has short sight, the eyeball changes shape and becomes egg-shaped and elongated.
+Due to the change in shape, the rays of light entering the eye do not fall on the retina; instead, the light rays are focused in front of the retina, causing blurry vision.

-Change in the eyeball shape may be due to genetics, any illness, or due to eyes' over-exertion.
+Change in the eyeball shape may be due to genetics, any illness, or due to the eyes' over-exertion.

 Hypermetropia or Longsight

 Long sight is also called hyperopia or hypermetropia.
-A person with this disorder cannot focus on objects near the eye but can see objects that are far away from the eye very clearly.
+A person with this disorder cannot focus on objects near the eye but can see objects far away from the eye very clearly.
 This condition often starts during childhood.

 Long sight can also occur when the lens is not thick enough for clear vision.
 When the lens is not sufficiently thick, the light rays fall on the retina's back, making the object look blurred.

 Astigmatism is a disorder of the eye that occurs when the lens's surface inside the eye is not even and smooth.
 Astigmatism blurs eye vision at all distances (near, far, or mid-distance).
 Astigmatism is often present at birth or can be the combination of short sight and long sight.

 Presbyopia is a disorder of the eye that occurs with age.
 As you grow old, the lens in the eye thickens and loses elasticity.
 The muscles surrounding the lenses become very weak.
 These changes decrease the ability of the eye to focus clearly.
 Presbyopia can be detected by routine eye examination.